damiensnyder/damiens-site-2/content/about.md

 # be more specific

-the site is hosted on Vercel, except the static assets which are hosted on iWebFusion. it auto-deploys whenever i push to my git repo. the blog posts are rendered with Remark and the GFM, footnotes, and KaTeX plugins. everything else i made for myself. look at the source code to find out my secrets. oh and pro tip, don't make a site entirely from scratch
+the site is hosted on Vercel, except the static assets which are hosted on AWS S3. it auto-deploys whenever i push to my git repo. the blog posts are rendered with Remark and the GFM, footnotes, and KaTeX plugins. everything else i made for myself. look at the source code to find out my secrets. oh and pro tip, don't make a site entirely from scratch